 Other Commonly Used Pesticides

 Besides the ones mentioned above, other commonly used pesticides include fipronil and boric acid.
 Fipronil is a white powder that is used for controlling cockroaches, beetles, ants, and other insects.
 As for boric acid, it’s also a white powder derived from naturally occurring boron.
 It’s used in various insecticides.
 If used properly, both of them pose minimal health risks for humans.
 Contact us today to learn more about the chemicals and pesticides used from our company to help households and businesses like yours!

 Learn more here

-Learn about Types of Common Pests here
+Learn about different types of pests here